forestryio/forestry.io/hugo/content/blog/spike-test-reset.md

 end
 ```

-The best thing I can say about this code, is that **it works and it hasn't been a problem for us**.
-But there's changes a-coming to Forestry that will make this little method troublesome.
+The above code shows how Forestry extracts menu items from a page's front matter.
+The best I can say about this code, is that **it works and it hasn't been a problem for us**.
+But there's changes coming to Forestry that will make this little method troublesome.
 Here are a few of the things I have in mind:

-* **Coupling:** So.
-Much.
-Coupling.
-The `Site` class is our main domain model, and this method deeply couples it to both Hugo's _and_ Jekyll's menu systems.
+* **Coupling:** The `Site` class is our main domain model, and this method deeply couples it to both Hugo's _and_ Jekyll's menu systems.
-* **Zero Test:** None.
-There is not one piece of information here that describes the expected behaviour of this method, or confirms that it works.
+* **Zero Test:** There is not one piece of information here that describes the expected behaviour of this method, or confirms that it works.
 * **It's wrong:** One detail missing from this method, is that `jekyll-menus` supports both the `"menu"` and `"menus"` keys in the front matter of a page.
 * **"unless"**: One of the strangest keywords I've come across.
 Maybe someday it will just seem natural to me.
 * **Nesting, Looping Nesting:** end end end end end

 Feeling ambitious, I decided to take this method on.
-My goal was to get this code well tested, pull the behaviour out of `Site`,  and create two utility classes–one for Hugo and one for Jekyll.
+My goal was to get this code tested, pull the behaviour out of the `Site` class, and create two utility classes–one for Hugo and one for Jekyll.
+Unfortunately a large lunch left me dazed, so my usual strategy of learn/test/refactor wasn't working out.

-My initial plan was to write all the test before changing anything.
-This is usually a great strategy because refactoring is significantly safer when you have tests to catch your mistakes.
-During a recent _Learning Hour_, we watched the ["Untested Code"](https://www.destroyallsoftware.com/screencasts/catalog/untested-code-part-1-introduction) series by Gary Bernhardt.
-In these videos, Gary laid out a fantastic strategy for testing unfamiliar code.
-Unfortunately, I am slow after lunch and I couldn't figure out where to start.

 ### Spike

 My discipline broke and I dove right into refactoring.
-I extracted the `menu_key` logic; inverted that `unless`; reformatted; and pulled both sides of the `if/elsif` for creating menu items into their own methods.
-Suddenly it didn't seem so daunting:
+I extracted the `menu``_key_` _logic; inverted that_ `_unless_`_; reformatted; and pulled out both sides of the_ `_if/elsif_` _for creating menu items.
+Suddenly, `create_menu_item` it didn't seem so daunting:

 ```ruby
 class Site